IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation

 In addition, Figure~\ref{fig:l96-chaos} shows the reference RMSE of the forecast model without applying data assimilation, where the system is initialized with a perturbed true initial state and propagated forward using the coarse integration step.
 The forecast error grows much faster than in the case starting from the true initial state, until the simulated trajectory completely diverges from the truth, after which the RMSE stabilizes around 5.
 This result demonstrates how rapidly the chaotic dynamics of the L96 system can degrade predictive accuracy when data assimilation is not employed.

-We next consider several observation operators.
-In all cases, every fourth state variable is observed, meaning that 25 percent of the system is directly measured.
-The observation noise standard deviation, $\sigma_{\mathrm{obs}}$, is set according to the specific observation type.
+We next consider two observation operators, direct and nonlinear, which differ in the fraction of the state observed. {For the direct observation case, every fourth state variable is observed (25 percent of the system); for the $\arctan(\cdot)$ observation case, every second state variable is observed (50 percent of the system), since the denser network is needed to retain sufficient observational information once it is compressed by the nonlinear operator.} The observation noise standard deviation, $\sigma_{\mathrm{obs}}$, is set according to the specific observation type.
 Observation data are collected every $\Delta t = 0.2$, which roughly corresponds to one day (24 hours) in typical atmospheric models.